reynoldsm88/Document-Schema/README.md

 The `document-schema.json` file contains a [JSON Schema](http://json-schema.org/) for World Modeler documents prior them being processed by machine reading software.
 This schema file can be loaded to [the JSON Schema tool](https://jsonschema.net/) for for review through a graphical interface.

 This schema was collaboratively designed by World Modeler teams at the UAZ hackathon on 6/11/2019.
 The goal was to create a flexible schema that is extensible to a wide range of document types and use cases, but maintains key information about document provenance.

+## Schema Validation
+There are numerous schema validation libraries for a variety of programming languages, many of which can be found [here](http://json-schema.org/implementations.html). [`Schema-Validation.ipynb`](https://github.com/WorldModelers/Document-Schema/blob/master/Schema-Validation.ipynb) is a Jupyter Notebook demonstrating validation against this schema using the Python `jsonschema` library.